OST-Observatory/OSTdata/README.md

 ENABLE_FS_RECONCILE=true
 ```

 Ensure Celery Beat is running (see Celery section).
-The task runs every 30 minutes by default and logs a summary.
-Ensure Celery Beat is running (see Celery section).
 The task runs daily at 03:00 by default and logs a summary.

 ## Async Download Jobs (Celery)